benchristel/sindarin/sindarin-overview.md

 ## Pronunciation

-Pronounce the vowels as if they're Spanish or Italian. [.s Y] is pronounced as in _icy_ or like _ü_ in German _über_.
+Pronounce the vowels as if they're Spanish or Italian.
+[.s Y] is pronounced as in _Yvonne_ or _icy_ or like _ü_ in German _über_.
 Most of these words happen to be stressed on the first syllable, though that's not the general rule in Sindarin.
-You can find a more complete pronunciation guide <a class="pageref" href="#pronunciation"></a>.
+You can find a more complete pronunciation guide
+<a class="pageref" href="#pronunciation"></a>.

 ## People